Physiotherapy treatment and rehab programs

 Get fit to ski

-Our get fit to ski program involves assessment of your knee joints and/or other joints you have previously injured and tailor a strengthening program to prepare you for your upcoming ski holiday.
+Our get fit- to- ski program involves assessment of your knee joints and/or other joints you have previously injured and tailor a strengthening program to prepare you for your upcoming ski holiday.

 If joint laxity is diagnosed we can measure and fit you for an appropriate joint brace eg an ACL/PCL stabilizing brace or a shoulder brace to protect previous rotator cuff injuries and shoulder dislocation.
 Check out our Bauerfeind SecuTec Knee Brace and the Omotrain shoulder brace